 An insurance broker provides you with a one-on-one, personalized approach, instead of a cookie-cutter call centre experience.
 “I’ll sit down with a client and take the time to learn about their individual situation and requirements,” says Ashley, “I get to know the client, and build a rapport, so they become so much more than a number on a form.”

-Insurance companies can have very strict guidelines, and if you don’t fit into those guidelines, they won’t insure you.
-By using an insurance broker instead, you have access to several insurance providers … and you have your broker ready to go to bat for you.
+Direct writers can have very strict guidelines, and if you don’t fit into those guidelines, they won’t insure you.
+By using an insurance broker instead, you have access to several insurance providers … and you have your broker ready to go to advocate for you.

 “For instance, if your home insurance policy has been canceled due to non-payment, you could be looking at a loss of coverage for five years.”
 Ashley goes on, “No insurance company will insure you directly.
 But, I can work with our providers to find an option, and I will get you insured.”